Dajin-01/Advanced-Software-Engineering/README.md

 * Option-1 (tested and worked ok): PyCharm supports editing of these .md files.
 Then you need to push to the main branch or make a pull request.
 * Option-2 (tested ok): Edit and commit it directly on github.
 Then any local repo copies will need to be "updated".

-# cp3407-project-v2024 template [Delete or change to your team/project name before submitting]

 This a project assignment template for CP3407.
 The following is the list of items, which are required to be completed.

-## How to submit [You may delete this before submitting]

-2. Add your instructor (JCU-Australia: jc138691@gmail.com Dmitry Konovalov) as a team member to view your project on github
-1. Submit link to your repository
-2. Download your github repository as a zip file and submit via LearnJCU.

 ## Team

-It is recommended to complete this assignment in a group of 2-4 students.
 1. Dajin Kim
 2. Lin Pyae Htet
 3. Chen Xingjian